Tweetie3132/Simple-Themes/README.md

-# site for simple themes
+# web for simple themes